w33ladalah/split-billing-whatsapp/README.md

 - [x] Use GitHub Actions to deploy the application to a VPS
 - [ ] Add unit tests
 - [ ] Add integration tests

+## Translations

+- The bot supports English and Indonesian.
+Use `/lang indonesia` or `/lang english` to switch.
+- To add a new language, edit or add files in `internal/translations/` following the existing structure.

+## Contributing

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+If you find a bug or have a feature request, please open an issue on GitHub.

 ## License